Financial Aid at Luna Community College

 NOTE: Books are not included in the amount owed to the Business Office on this initial statement.
 Book charges are added to the student account approximately three weeks into the term.

 Future billing statements will show financial aid amounts that are actual credits to the student’s account.
 Work-study and student loans are not credited to student accounts.
 Work-study earnings and loan proceeds are usually released directly to the student and may be used to pay any outstanding balance on the student account and general living expenses.
-Federal PELL Grants and other aid is credited to the student’s account once the student’s file is verified and enrollment is confirmed for the term.
+Federal Pell Grants and other aid are credited to the student’s account once the student’s file is verified and enrollment is confirmed for the term.